NhanAZ/pmmp-changelog-viewer/README.md

 ## Features

 - 📱 Responsive design for desktop and mobile
-- 🔍 Advanced search capabilities
+- 🔍 Advanced search capabilities with filter options
-- 🌙 Dark mode support
-- 📊 Version comparison tool
-- 🔖 Bookmark system
+- 📈 Loading progress bar with status updates
+- 🔄 Expandable/collapsible version groups
 - 📋 Search history
-- 🔗 Shareable links
+- 🔗 Shareable links via URL parameters

 ## How to Use

 1. Browse the version list to find a specific changelog
 2. Use the search functionality to find specific changes across all versions
-3. Compare two different versions to see what changed
-4. Bookmark important versions for quick access
+3. Filter search results for easier navigation
-5. Share links to specific versions or search results
+4. Use the URL parameters to share specific versions or search results

+## Live Demo

+Visit [https://nhanaz.github.io/pmmp-changelog-viewer/](https://nhanaz.github.io/pmmp-changelog-viewer/) to see the application in action.

 ## Development